Sabatia angularis

-Sabatia angularis, commonly called rosepink, rose pink, or rose gentain is a biennial flowering plant in the Gentianaceae (gentain) family.
+Sabatia angularis, commonly called rosepink, rose pink, square-stem rose pink or rose gentian, is a biennial flowering plant in the Gentianaceae (gentain) family.
 It is native to central and eastern North America.

 Description

 S. angularis grows 2.5-3 ft tall, although in the first year this biennial plant appears only as a low rosette of leaves.
 In the second year, one or more stems rise from the basal leaves.
 The stems are 4-sided, appearing as a square in cross section, and glabrous, with flexible, thin wings on the edges.
 The lower part of the main stem is unbranched, with branches growing primarily from leaf nodes on the upper part.
 The leaves are opposite, simple, entire (without teeth), glabrous, ovate to ovate-lanceolate, and measure up to about 1.5 in long and 1 in wide.

 The plant blooms from June to September with fragrant pink (occasionally white) flowers that are up to 2.5 cm across.
 The flowers have 5 petal-like obovate lobes.
 Yellowish triangular markings on the inner edge of the lobes give the appearance of a star in the middle of the flower.
 After the flowers fade, the plant produces seed capsules that contain numerous tiny seeds.
 Seeds are spread by the wind, and the plant will reseed itself.